Last updated : 23rd December 2005

 The bomb-disposal Major wears the badge of a Royal Engineer soldier, depicting laurel leaves.
 The design should be one of a flaming grenade.
 (Thanks to Mathew Hardy)

 Tony Osoba (the, ahem, "handsome negro") was a regular in the much-loved 70s prison sitcom Porridge and later as the rather bland Chas Jarvis in Dempsey and Makepeace.
 Cameod as a terrorist in Who Dares Wins.
-Not seen much these days but last seen in an episode of Jonathan Creek.
+Last seen in, albeit briefly, in a 2014 episode of Doctor Who.

 Click for the complete List of Episodes